SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 Robust computation with rhythmic spike patterns.
 Proceedings of the National Academy of Sciences of the United States of America 116(36), 18050 - 18059. https://dx.doi.org/10.1073/pnas.1902653116

+Memory traces in dynamical systems [@doi:10.1073pnas.0804451105] We address these issues by applying Fisher information theory to dynamical systems driven by time-dependent signals corrupted by noise.
+Memory capacity is constrained by architecture: "This limit can be realized by feedforward structures with divergent fan out that distributes the signal across neurons, thereby avoiding saturation."

 ## Detecting patterns in biological raster plots